luminlabsdev/Aegis/docs/guide/what-is-aegis.md

 ## Key Features

-- **Services**: Aegis offers a set of services that provides extensive controls over instances.
+- **Constructors**: Aegis offers a set of constructors that provides users extensive controls over instances.
 - **Special keys**: Special keys offer the ability to manage instances while inside the scope.
 - **Custom keys**: Aegis provides developers the ability to create their own special keys with their creative ideas.